JonathanWoollett-Light/dense/README.md

 An encoder/decoder to/from dense files.

-A file format simpler and denser than MNIST, a dense file is binary file of seqeuantial training examples and nothing else (example->label->example->label->etc.).
+A file format simpler and denser than MNIST, a dense file is binary file of sequential training examples and nothing else (example->label->example->label->etc.).

 #### MNIST Testing data
 Format | Size | Size on disk